tendermario/rimworld-mods/README.md

 **Avoid Friendly Fire** - Adds an option to avoid shooting your team in the back.
 If attacking enemy, will not shoot.
 If hunting, will reposition.
 - Dependency: **HugsLib**

+**P-Music** - Adds 25 new songs to RimWorld.

+**Range Finder** - Want to check the range you and enemies can shoot from?
+Just select one or more colonists or turrets and press the hotkey (CTRL by default).
+When you quickly press the key twice the range will stay visible until you press the key later again.

+**Item List Selector** - Allows you to select stockpile items from the top left list of items.

+**Awesome Inventory** - Loadout management, display relevant armor stats in one place, multiple equipping options.
+And more!

 ## Additional Dependencies

 **Harmony** - This basically was a part of the original game, but was removed as of 1.1, so you need it now for many mods that were made for 1.0.